-Tree pose, known as vrksasana or eka pada pranamasana in Sanskrit, is a versatile balancing pose that anyone, from the brand new beginner to the seasoned yogi, can find benefit in.
-Aside from improving balance, tree pose strengthens the legs, ankles, and feet for a strong and stable lower half.
+Tree yoga pose, known as vrksasana or eka pada pranamasana in Sanskrit, is a versatile balancing pose that anyone, from the brand new beginner to the seasoned yogi, can find benefit in.
+Aside from improving balance, tree yoga pose benefits the lower body by strengthening the legs, ankles, and feet for a strong and stable lower half.

 How to do the Vrksasana Pose